JKTMN/Music_App/README.md

 The Java application will exchange the authorization code for an access token via the Python server, fetch your recently played tracks from Spotify's API, and save them to a `listeningHistory.json` file in the project directory.

+**7. Extract Recent Track IDS**
+THe jave application will extract the track ids for each song stored in `listeningHistory.json` and dump them into the new `recentTrackIds.json` file.

 ## Features